Nabil Baalbaki

-Nabil Ali Baalbaki (نَبِيل عَلِيّ بَعْلَبَكِّيّ; born 27 May 1978) is a Lebanese football coach and former player who is a coach for youth teams at club Safa.
+Nabil Ali Baalbaki (نبيل علي بعلبكي; born 27 May 1978) is a Lebanese football coach and former player who is the assistant coach of the Lebanon national under-20 team.
 He played as a defensive midfielder for the Lebanon national team.

 Club career

 Baalbaki began his senior career at Lebanese Premier League side Tadamon Sour, during the 2000–01 season.
 In his first season at the club, Baalbaki helped his side lift their first Lebanese FA Cup.
 After two seasons, in 2002 Baalbaki moved to Olympic Beirut.
 He won a domestic double with the club in his first season, winning both the 2002–03 Lebanese Premier League and the 2002–03 Lebanese FA Cup.

 The Lebanese midfielder remained at Olympic Beirut for three seasons, before moving to Ansar 8 September 2005.
 Once again Baalbaki won in his first season at his new club, helping his side lift a domestic double in 2005–06.
 The following season, Baalbaki won another domestic double, winning both the league and cup in the 2006–07 season.
 Baalbaki remained with Ansar for six seasons, where he also won another FA Cup (2009–10).
 In the 2009–10 season, Baalbaki was also included in the Lebanese Premier League Team of the Season.

 In 2011 Akhaa Ahli Aley bought Baalbaki from Ansar; the player stayed two seasons at Akhaa, before returning to Ansar on 16 September 2013.
 Baalbaki retired after two seasons, in 2015, having won a total of three league titles and five FA Cups in his career.